 Parents will need to be registered at St. Lawrence under their own name.
 If you are not registered, you can fill out a registration form, and either put it in the collection basket during church, bring it to the Parish Office, or mail it to the Parish Office.
 If you are registered at another parish, then a letter from the pastor or deacon of that parish will need to be sent to St. Lawrence to confirm registration and attendance at Sunday Mass.

-Parents who have not participated in a Baptism Prep Class within the last three years, must sign up for an upcoming class at St. Lawrence.
-Classes are offered per the schedule below at 7:00 pm and held in Deacon Hall.
+Parents who have not participated in a Baptism Prep Class within the last three years, must sign up for an on line class.
 If you are from another parish, you may take the class at your own parish and have the person in charge of the class give you a letter or certificate that you have participated in the class and send that information to St. Lawrence.

 The sponsor (godparent), together with the parents, presents an infant for Baptism and helps the baptized person to lead a Christian life in keeping with Baptism, and to fulfill faithfully the obligations inherent in it.